cvitanza/SSW-345/README.md

 ## Homework Tasks

 1. **Part I: Setting up LaTeX and Overleaf**
-   Successfully set up LaTeX with Overleaf and created the Homework manual.
+   Set up LaTeX and Overleaf to streamline document creation.
+Uploaded instructor-provided files to Overleaf and learned to structure documents using LaTeX commands.
+This setup avoids local installations and simplifies real-time editing.

 2. **Part II: Learning Git**
-   Practiced using Git commands and created a GitHub issue to track tasks.
+   Used Learn Git Branching to practice Git commands like git branch, git checkout, git merge, git rebase, git cherry-pick, and git tag.
+This improved my version control skills.
+Completion marks are shown below.

 3. **Part III: Create a GitHub Issue**
-   Created a GitHub issue with a simple TODO list to track homework tasks.
+   Created a GitHub issue to track homework tasks, demonstrating the importance of clear documentation for effective project management.

 ## Links